nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user selects a company and executes the `XXfav` command with the corresponding company list index.

 Step 2.
-The `XXFavCommand` fetches the selected company `companyToEdit` and creates an identical company `editedCompany` but with the updated `IsFavourite` field and calls `Model#setCompany(companyToEdit, editedCompany)` to replace the old company in the model with the updated one.
+The `XXFavCommand` fetches the selected company `companyToEdit` and creates an identical company `editedCompany` but with the updated `isFavourite` field and calls `Model#setCompany(companyToEdit, editedCompany)` to replace the old company in the model with the updated one.

 Step 3.
 The changes are committed to the address book by calling `AddressBook#setCompany(companyToEdit, editedCompany)`; the address book replaces